Low-Income, Text, and Disabled Friendly

 for those that want to keep a shop manual on a computer, or to print out for

-Links to the Table of Contents pages for our Instructionals and our
+The Table of Contents pages for our Instructionals and our Tips

 article, after which a link to its plain text version is provided.